AdonisNetwork/adonis-blockchain/README.md

-# 🦠 Adonis Edge
+# 🦠 Adonis Blockchain

-**Adonis Edge** is a high-performance, open-source, Ethereum-compatible blockchain framework developed by [Adonis Network](https://adonis.network).
+**Adonis Blockchain** is a high-performance, open-source, Ethereum-compatible blockchain framework developed by [Adonis Network](https://adonis.network).
 It empowers developers and enterprises to deploy secure, scalable, and customizable blockchain networks with integrated smart contract support.

 ---